combient/gcs-static-website-terraform/README.md

 Google Cloud Storage (GCS).
 The sites will have a global public IP, reachable using a DNS name such as www.example.com and require HTTPS.

+## Usage of the repo

+You can simply incorporate the code into your project if you want.
+If you fork the repository, remember to add this repo as the upstream remote

+    git remote add upstream git@github.com:combient/gcs-static-website-terraform.git

+So you can refresh your fork later

+    git fetch upstream main
+    git rebase upstream/main

 ## Prerequisites

 - You have control over a domain and can edit its DNS-information.